The Music Competition Online

 Article 6.
-Participants must submit video recordings.
+Participants must submit video recordings (One or many in case).
 Audio-only recordings will not be accepted.
 Video files must be performed by the applicants and must not be edited in any way, nor should any effects be added.
 Participants are responsible for ensuring that the video is recorded with good quality (image and sound).
 Be aware that poor recording quality may interfere with the jury’s ability to review the material.
 It is suggested to avoid distortion and, in chamber music, ensure that the accompaniment is not louder than the applicant.
 Participants will not be penalized for the quality of your video, but it is very important that the quality is good enough to see and hear the participant clearly.

 When submitting the Application Form, participants must include the titles of the piece/s in the program, using the format: <name of the piece, composer’s name>.

 Article 7.
 If the duration of the submitted video (or total duration of all videos if the submission comprises more than one file) exceeds the time limits by more than 60 seconds (as specified in the rules), the applicant might be disqualified without notice and his/her application shall be treated as null and void.
 The duration of the performed piece excludes applause and going to or leaving the stage.

 Article 8.
 Registration is to be done exclusively through electronic means, at the website: http://www.musiccompetitiononline.com.

 - Fill the Online Application form (in English).

 - Submit their video through http://www.wetransfer.com or upload to the competition’s Dropbox.